-Through our chapters in Beijing, Shanghai, Hong Kong, London and New York, YCW engages individuals on the most pressing issues emerging from China today.
-We are building a global network and fostering the next generation of China thought-leaders.
+Through our 10 chapters in Beijing, Shanghai, Hong Kong, London, New York, San Francisco, Berlin, Singapore, Brussels, and Washington DC, YCW engages individuals on the most pressing issues emerging from China today.

 Be Part of the Growing YCW Community.

 Singapore – The Billionaire Raj: India’s rise, and what it means for China?
 With James Crabtree [Thursday, November 01]India is experiencing a period of rapid development characterised by extremes of wealth, growing inequality and unstable industrial growth — a period James Crabtree calls …More »

 - As the 2018 Beijing Summit of the Forum on China-Africa Cooperation (FOCAC), the triennial official forum between China and all the African states with the …More »